cbeck88/cegui-emscripten/README.md

 There was also a complete replacement of the build system.
 This was in order to make it easier to build on emscripten without compromising the ability to make native builds.

 **Note**: The targetted OpenGL version is, OpenGLES 2.0, with Vertex Array Object extension.
-Not all devices have this, but the extension was made core in WebGL 2.0. (https://www.khronos.org/registry/webgl/extensions/OES_vertex_array_object/)
+Not all devices have this, but it seems that many (most?) of them do.
+The extension was made core in WebGL 2.0. (https://www.khronos.org/registry/webgl/extensions/OES_vertex_array_object/)

 # External dependencies (for emscripten build)